OuhscBbmc/redcap-manual-v1/check/part11.md

 These rules include format checks, ranges for dates and numeric entries, required fields, and designating that a field is an identifier.
-REDCap also utilizes functionality called "Action Tags" to further ensure that data are collected in an accurate efficient manner.
+REDCap also utilizes functionality called "Action Tags" to further ensure that data are collected in an accurate, efficient manner.
 The RA team can train the RT on all of these features, but it is the responsibility of the RT to implement the features into their projects.